 If you are planning to visit Sintra using public transport from Lisbon, take the train from Rossio station or the Oriente.
 The train leaves for Sintra every 10-20 minutes, and the journey time takes 45 minutes.

 For the exact timetable and train information, please visit the official railway site here.

 Visiting Sintra by car:

+There are usually four bus departures every hour.
 The bus leaves from outside the train station.
 Therefore you can expect long queues in the peak summer season.